tarantool/doc/doc/1.7/book/box/box_txn_management.rst

 .. function:: box.begin()

     Begin the transaction.
-Disable implicit yields until the transaction ends.
+Disable :ref:`implicit yields <atomic-implicit-yields>` until the transaction ends.
-    Signal that writes to the write-ahead log will be deferred until the transaction ends.
+    Signal that writes to the :ref:`write-ahead log <internals-wal>` will be deferred until the transaction ends.
     In effect the fiber which executes ``box.begin()`` is starting an "active multi-request transaction", blocking all other fibers.